-1 1 Form of Managing Dealer Agreement
+1.1 Form of Dealer Manager Agreement

-Form of Amended and Restated Articles of Incorporation of the
+3.1 Form of Amended and Restated Articles of Incorporation of the

-3.I -

 Registrant

-Bylaws of the Registrant
+3.2 Bylaws of the Registrant

 4.1 Form of Common Stock certificate

 4.2 Form of Dividend Reinvestment Plan

 5.1 Opinion of Hunton & Williams

 8.1 Form of Opinion of Hunton & Williams as to Tax Matters

-10.1 Form of First Amended and Restated Agreement of Limited Partnership of
+10.1 Form of First Amended and Restated Agreement of Limited Partnership

-Wells Operating Partnership, L.P.
+of Wells Operating Partnership, L.P.

 10.2 Form of Escrow Agreement

 10.3 Form of Advisory Agreement

 21 List of Subsidiaries of Registrant

 23.1 Consent of Hunton & Williams (included in Exhibits 5.1 and 8.1)

 23.2 Consent of Arthur Andersen LLP

 24.1 Powers of Attorney (included on signature page)

 27.1 Financial Data Schedule

-99.1 Consent of to being named as a Director

-99.2 Consent of to being named as a Director

-99.3 Consent of to being named as a Director
+99.1-- Consent of to being named as a Director 99.2-- Consent of to being named as a Director 99.3-- Consent of to being named as a Director

--- To be filed by Amendment -- Included in the Prospectus as Exhibit C and incorporated by reference
+-- To be filed by Amendment -- Previously filed -- Included in the Prospectus as Exhibit C and incorporated herein by reference.

-EXHIBIT 3.1
+EXHIBIT 8.1